plaethos09/Devops_Answers/jenkins_new.md

     }
 }
 ```
+### 14.What is Blue Ocean in Jenkins, and how does it improve Jenkins pipelines?

-### 14.Blue Ocean in Jenkins and its impact on pipelines:
+### Blue Ocean in Jenkins and its impact on pipelines:
 Enabling Blue Ocean through Jenkinsfile:
 ```groovy
 pipeline {